JMRI/JMRI/lib/README.md

 ```
 ./scripts/check_lib_dates
 ```
-which checks the dates of the control files to make sure they've benen updated when lib/ is updated
+which checks the dates of the control files to make sure they've been updated when lib/ is updated

 ### Specific components: